FNALLPC/spark-hats/SETUP.md

 Installing the Tutorial
 -----------------------

-Each tutorial needs to be cloned from GitHub, which can be done by X Y Z. (Show screenshots of starting the terminal)
+Each tutorial needs to be cloned from GitHub, which can be done by following the instructions at the link above.

 Once in the terminal, execute the following, replacing the URL with the URL of the tutorial you'd like to run